Social network: Social media

 Computer networks combined with social networking software produce a new medium for social interaction.
 A relationship over a computerized social networking service can be characterized by context, direction, and strength.
 The content of a relation refers to the resource that is exchanged.
 In a computer-mediated communication context, social pairs exchange different kinds of information, including sending a data file or a computer program as well as providing emotional support or arranging a meeting.
 With the rise of electronic commerce, information exchanged may also correspond to exchanges of money, goods or services in the "real" world.
 Social network analysis methods have become essential to examining these types of computer mediated communication.

 In addition, the sheer size and the volatile nature of social media has given rise to new network metrics.
 A key concern with networks extracted from social media is the lack of robustness of network metrics given missing data.

 Segregation

 Based on the pattern of homophily, ties between people are most likely to occur between nodes that are most similar to each other, or within neighbourhood segregation, individuals are most likely to inhabit the same regional areas as other individuals who are like them.
 Therefore, social networks can be used as a tool to measure the degree of segregation or homophily within a social network.
 Social Networks can both be used to simulate the process of homophily but it can also serve as a measure of level of exposure of different groups to each other within a current social network of individuals in a certain area.

+Population-Scale Networks

+Social networks in the size of full populations have been a recent trend in research.
+The goal of the networks is to study phenomena such as segregation or mobility within a country in large-scale.
+A large subset of these are created based on registry data available within a country, such networks have been created for the Netherlands, Denmark and Sweden.